Chinese Americans: Perceptions and stereotypes

-Analysis indicated that most non-Asian Americans do not differentiate between Chinese Americans and East Asian Americans generally, and perceptions of both groups are nearly identical.
+A 2007 analysis indicated that most non-Asian Americans do not differentiate between Chinese Americans and East Asian Americans generally, and perceptions of both groups are nearly identical.
 A 2001 survey of Americans' attitudes toward Asian Americans and Chinese Americans indicated that one fourth of the respondents had somewhat or very negative attitude toward Chinese Americans in general.
 However, the study did also find several positive perceptions of Chinese Americans: strong family values (91%); honesty as entrepreneurs (77%); high value on education (67%).

 Anti-Chinese violence in the United States

-Early Chinese Americans struggled to survive in the United States because of prejudice, discrimination, and violence.
+Early Chinese Americans struggled to survive in the United States as a result of prejudice, discrimination, and violence.

+In 1880, motivated by yellow peril and sensationalism surrounding the upcoming presidential election, a mob numbering 3,000 instigated an anti-Chinese riot in Denver, Colorado.
+A man named Look Young was lynched, and nearly all of Chinatown was destroyed.
+185 Chinese men were held in jail for three days for their own safety.
+Most of the rioters arrested were dismissed, and the alleged murderers of Look Young were tried and found not guilty.

 In 1871, 17–20 Chinese immigrants were murdered in Los Angeles by a mob of around 500 men.
 This racially motivated massacre was one of the largest mass-lynchings in the United States, and it took place after the accidental killing of Robert Thompson, a local rancher.

 The Rock Springs massacre occurred in 1885, in which at least 28 Chinese immigrants were killed and 15 other Chinese were injured.
-Many enraged white miners in Sweetwater County felt threatened by the Chinese and they also blamed them for their unemployment.
+Many enraged white miners in Sweetwater County felt threatened by the Chinese and blamed them for their unemployment.
 As a result of competition for jobs, white miners expressed their frustration by committing acts of physical violence in which they robbed, shot, and stabbed Chinese in Chinatown.
-The Chinese quickly tried to flee but in doing so, many of them ended up being burned alive in their homes, starving to death in hiding places, or being exposed to animal predators which lived in the mountains; some of them were successfully rescued by a passing train.
+The Chinese quickly tried to flee, but in doing so, many of them ended up being burned alive in their homes, starving to death in hiding places, or being exposed to animal predators in the mountains; some of them were successfully rescued by a passing train.
 A total of 78 homes were burned.

 During the Hells Canyon massacre of 1887, at least 34 Chinese miners were killed.
 An accurate account of the event is still unavailable, but it is speculated that the Chinese miners were killed by gunshot during a robbery by a gang of seven armed horse thieves.

 Other acts of violence which were committed against Chinese immigrants include the San Francisco riot of 1877, the Issaquah and Tacoma riot of 1885, the attack on Squak Valley Chinese laborers in 1885, the Seattle riot of 1886, and the Pacific Coast race riots of 1907.
 With the spread of the COVID-19 pandemic, which is believed to have started in the city of Wuhan, China, numerous incidents of xenophobia and racism against Chinese people and people who are perceived to be Chinese have been reported.